Moicky/dynamodb/readme.md

 });

 // Delete multiple items
-// KeySchemas will be grouped into batches of 25 and will be retried up to 3 times if there are unprocessed items
-// Will only delete each keySchema only once, even if it is present multiple times in the array to improve performance await deleteItems([
+// Will only delete each keySchema once, even if it is present multiple times in the array to improve performance and avoid aws errors await deleteItems([
   { PK: "User/1", SK: "Book/1" },
   // ... infinite more items (will be grouped into batches of 25 due to aws limit) and retried up to 3 times